LeCoupa/LeCoupa/README.md

 ### Hi!
 I'm Julien.
 Follow me to learn more about my favorite Vue, Nuxt, Adonis and Tailwind packages.

-### I spend most of my time building these two products.
+### I spend most of my days building these two amazing products.

 <table>
    <tr>